david-crow/cs-5201/notes.md

 5. Cleanup - reverse of initialization
 6. Post-cleanup and deallocation - memory is restored to the free store

-There are threee types of objects in C++:
+There are three types of objects in C++:

 1. Automatic - allocated when the code requests that allocation and destroyed when out of scope
 2. Static variables - allocated if code runs and they persist until the end of the program